justin-napolitano/Supreme-Court-Voting-Behavior/docs/html/_sources/abstract.rst.txt

 In this paper, the legal model to the attitidunal model to determine which best predicts, and more importantly which best descibes the decision-making process of US Supreme Court Justices.

 I will test each model by attempting to predict the outcome of the upcoming case Masterpiece Cakeshop v.
-Colorado Civil Rights Commision :footcite:t:`masterpieceCake` using the framework proposed by proponents of each model.
+Colorado Civil Rights Commision [^test]: :footcite:t:`masterpiececake` using the framework proposed by proponents of each model.